 1. Trauma patients who meet RED Field Trauma Triage Criteria, and transport time to an appropriate level trauma center is $\geq 30$ minutes by ground.
 2. Prolonged extrication of an entrapped patient.
 3. Multi-casualty incidents with a need for additional resources or distribution of patients to facilities $\geq 30$ minutes by ground from the incident location.
 4. Time-sensitive conditions where a decrease in transport time may reduce the risk of long-term disability or death.
 5. Significantly reduced transport time for patients with specialty resource needs (significant burns, pediatric trauma, etc.).
-6. Patients who are likely to require advanced procedures, medications, and/or blood products not available on ground ambulances.
-7. Delayed accessibility to the scene by ground personnel and/or transport resources.
+6. Patients who are likely to require advanced procedures, medications, blood the scope of practice not available on ground providers ambulances.